 Greene is utterly convincing as a woman on edge, trying her hardest to keep her brood together and safe in invidious circumstances.
 For the most part polite and patient, flare ups are inevitable.

 I was particularly taken by her performance.
 The handheld camera work by Cathal Watters is exemplary – very much focused on Rosie, attentively capturing her changes in temperament.
 Moe Dunford comes across as sympathetic and attentive as John Paul.
 The screenplay by Roddy Doyle (The Commitments) feels authentic.

 Director Paddy Breathnach ensures the family is presented as dignified but caught in a terrible bind.
 What stays with you is the frustration and senselessness of it all.

 - The Souvenir (Kanopy) – movie review

-- Four Kids and It – movie review
+- The Railway Children Return – movie review

 Alex First is a Melbourne based journalist and communications specialist.
 He contributes to The Blurb on film and theatre.